Payroll tax deductions

 You should keep a record of your fixed periodic deduction on file.

 Changes to your fixed periodic deduction

-If any of the events in the table below happen, you will need to:
+If any of the events in this table happen, you will need to:

 - recalculate your fixed periodic deduction